-Students with concerns regarding any alleged discriminatory act or occurrence falling within the provisions of any of the Federal Rules and Regulations other than Title IX or ADAAA as specified above may contact the Director of Student Compliance, Office - Student Center 205, (636)481-3200/797-3000, ext.
-3200 or email karvey@jeffco.edu.
+Students with concerns regarding any alleged discriminatory act or occurrence falling within the provisions of any of the Federal Rules and Regulations other than Title IX or ADAAA as specified above may contact Dr. Kim Harvey-Manus - Student Center 205, kharvey@jeffco.edu, (636)481-3200/797-3000, ext.
+3200.
 Employees, applicants, or other individuals with concerns regarding any alleged discriminatory act or occurrence falling within the provisions of any of the Federal Rules and Regulations other than Title IX or ADAAA as specified above may contact the Director of Human Resources, Office - Administration 133-E, (636)481-3157/797-3000, ext.
 3157.